(Editor's Note: This guest editorial has been updated to reflect changes for the 2022 Match season.)

 What we learned is that program directors can be reassured that they will get great residents through the SOAP and that students will find wonderful programs.

 Start by taking a deep breath.
 Analyze why you didn’t match.
 Talk with mentors, your dean of students, people whose opinion you value and decide your next steps.
 Family medicine has a lot to offer and may meet your future practice goals even if you thought another field was what you initially wanted.

 Why consider family medicine?
 Variety in ultimate practice is a key component and one of the strengths of family medicine.
 If you wanted emergency medicine, for example, you can still get training in many family medicine programs, especially rural ones, that prepare you to work in emergency and urgent care settings.
-The same applies for obstetrics and gynecology, pediatrics and other fields.
+Family medicine could be a great option for candidates who originally considered matching into obstetrics and gynecology, pediatrics and other fields.